Nils van der Poel

+Career

-Van der Poel won the 2014 World Junior Championships in Bjugn, Norway.
+Van der Poel won the 2014 World Junior Championships in Bjugn Municipality, Norway.
 He finished 14th in the men's 5000 metres at the 2018 Winter Olympics.
 On 2 June 2018, it was announced that he would take a break from speed skating.
 From 2018 to 2019, van der Poel completed the basic ranger course in the Army Ranger Battalion in Arvidsjaur, Sweden.

 He became World champion at 5000 meters event at the World Championship on 11 February 2021, the first medal for Sweden in 38 years, and the first gold in 48 years.
 Three days later he also won the 10,000 meters event in a new world record.

 At the 2022 Winter Olympics in Beijing, van der Poel won the gold medal in both the 5000 metres and the 10000 metres.
 In the process, he set both a new Olympic record of 6:08.84 in the 5000 metres event and gained Sweden its first speedskating gold medal in 34 years since the Tomas Gustafson gold at the same event at 1988 Winter Olympics in Calgary, as well as a new world record and Olympic record for the 10000 metres event.
 After the event, he donated one of his medals to Chinese political prisoner Gui Minhai to protest against human rights abuses in China.

 At the World Allround Speedskating Championships 2022 in Hamar, van der Poel rallied to win the biggest title missing from his resume, knocking off Dutchman Patrick Roest (the reigning champion) in van der Poel's penultimate competition before retirement from elite racing.
 Van der Poel became the first Swede in 49 years to win the world men's allround – one of the most storied events in sports dating to 1893 that combines results from the 500 m, 1500 m, 5000 m, and 10,000 m over two days of racing.

 Van der Poel is known for his high training volume, focusing on long, low-intensity aerobic training like cycling.
 After his gold medals at the 2022 Olympics, he published his training manifesto and workout journal, saying that he hoped that it would help others develop the sport. van der Poel wrote "I held myself to a high standard and I rewarded myself properly and often.
 When I failed, I forgave myself and tried my best not to fail again."

 On 3 March 2022, he announced his retirement from elite ice speed skating following the 2021–22 season.
 His last competition was on 12 March 2022, where he won the 5000 metres event at the Speed Skating World Cup finale, and by that won the total World Cup Men's long distances 2021–22.

 On 6 December 2022, he was awarded the Svenska Dagbladet Gold Medal.
+The same year Van der Poel won the Jerring Award.